Mknea/simple-site-monitor-example/README.md

-# Site monitor
+# Simple site monitor example

 This program monitors given web pages (HTTP URLs) responses and corresponding page content requirements from a configuration file.

-Based period set in configuration file (or commandline option) the program will send GET request asynchronously to all of the given URLs.
+Based on period set in the configuration file (or through a commandline option) the program will send GET request asynchronously to all of the given URLs.
 The results are written to a produced log file (sqlite DB file).
 The program also implements simple HTTP server interface in the same process for showing the status of each monitored web site.

 ## Requirements